sueddeutsche/editron/editors/arrayeditor/README.md

 # ArrayEditor

 Builds a form based of an array.
-Besides delegating childEditors takes
+Besides delegating childEditors it

 - adds an additional header
 - adds configurable controls to edit the array